Life at the Academy

 Excursions and Theatre Trips:

 We also have a number of excursions and theatre trips during the course.
 Generally we travel to the location by coach, and then have a guided tour of the area.
-The days also include some time for students to explore the locations themselves, so they can visit the specific places that are of most interest to them.
+The days also include some time for students to explore the locations themselves, so they can visit further places that are of most interest to them.
+The students taking the career path options will have trips to businesses and/or facilities connected to their specific area.

 Towards the end of the course, some of the electives create work that can be shared with the rest of the group.
 The first of these is the debate night, where the public speaking and debate group pick a topic of particular interest to them, and then debate in front of the rest of the academy.
 On the final day, the photography group put on an exhibition of the pictures they have taken, which we like to enjoy with tea and cake!
 We then have the drama performance.
 We never know what type of show we'll be in for - it could be a well known play, or it could be something original.
 Either way, it's guaranteed to be entertaining.
 The improvisational comedy group also share what they have been doing in the form of small sketches.
 The audience can't help but smile, giggle and laugh their way through this particular performance.